 We feel it is important to help preserve these birds.
 In recent years, the availability of many bird species, including the Pyrrhura Conure, have declined in captivity, while their status in the wild has also declined, mainly from human activity.

-The Pyrrhura Conure family are a very interesting species to keep and breed, we currently breed the following varieties:-
+The Pyrrhura Conure family are a very interesting species to keep and breed, we have bred the following varieties:-

 There are two families of Conure, namely the smaller Pyrrhura Conures (green-cheeks, Crimson-bellies etc) and the larger Arratinga Conures (Suns, Blue-Crowned etc).
 The Pyrrhura’s are generally far less destructive and noisy than the Arratingas.
 We specialize in only the Pyrrhura species.